reactjs/react.dev/src/content/reference/react/useState.md

 ### `useState(initialState)` {/*usestate*/}

-Call `useState` at the top level of your component to declare a [state variable.](/learn/state-a-components-memory)
+Call `useState` at the top level of your component to declare a [State variable.](/learn/state-a-components-memory)

 ```js
 import { useState } from 'react';